 The advanced program is open to men who are physically qualified and are interested in flying with the United States Air Force, either as a pilot or observer, and to a limited number of selected engineering and science majors.
 Entrance into the advanced phase is limited to men who have successfully completed the basic course, will be in upper college at the time of entrance, who are in phase scholastically, and to veterans who have been honorably discharged from the Armed Forces or transferred to the Enlisted Reserve Corps and relieved from active duty.
-Final selection will be made by the President of the University and the Professor of Air Science and Tactics.
+Air Force directives now require all veterans enrolling at universities or colleges, who plan to enter the advanced phase of AFROTC, to attend basic AFROTC classs.
+However, the Professor of Air Science may waive so much of the basic course as he considers equivalent to the active service training provided that he does not waive any portion which the cadet can complete prior to entrance into the advanced course.
+To satisfy entrance requirements for the advanced course, veterans entering an institution at freshman or sophomore level who desire a commission through AFROTC will be required to take in phase with nonveteran contemporaries that portion of the basic program which remains.
+Final selection will be made by the President of the University and the Professor of Air Science.